Iowa Assessments (Iowa Test)

 Iowa Assessments Written Expression Sample Question

-Sample question (Type 2):
+Sample item (Type 2):

 Iowa Assessments Written Expression Sample Question (Answer)